 The Jeff Gural Academic Achievement and Opportunity Scholars Program (“Gural Scholars”) is a selective four-year scholarship program for students at Eugene Lang College.
-This supplemental scholarship awards $5,000 each year to students with high financial need, strong academic merit, and a dedicated commitment to social justice learning and activism.
+This program provides need-based scholarships each year from orientation to graduation, for up to 12 Lang students with strong academic merit, and a commitment to social justice learning and activism.

 Students receiving this scholarship are required to take a year-long two credit course for all four years, working closely with the same cohort from first year through graduation.
 In each year, Scholars organize community-based action projects that connect social justice theory to practice and engage students, staff, and faculty at Lang and beyond.
 During their time at Lang, Scholars are supported and expected to participate in a study abroad experience, emphasizing the program’s commitment to an international approach in social justice movement-building.
 The four years culminate in a capstone group “legacy” project that is shared with The New School community and represents their learning and impact in the program.